 Not only will the scheme save a much loved local landmark, but it will also provide us with the brand new accommodation we need.

-Nautilus is poised to secure a major new addition to its welfare facilities for retired seafarers under plans to redevelop the Gibson House site adjoining the Mariners’ Park Estate on the banks of the river Mersey.
+Nautilus has secured agreement for a major new addition to its welfare facilities for retired seafarers under plans to redevelop the Merseyside site of the Andrew Gibson House at its Mariners’ Park residential and care complex.